mguery/aws-projects/README.md

 - right click new vpc - enable dns hostname

 ## Step 2: Create subnets

+- Subnet - when you define a subset/smaller range of IPs from primary cidr block
-public subnet - subnet that's associated with a route table that has a route to an internet gateway tied to AZ, define a CIDR, 2 subnets per az - public and private from [subnets](https://console.aws.amazon.com/vpc/home?region=us-east-1#subnets:), create subnet
+- public subnet - subnet that's associated with a route table that has a route to an internet gateway tied to AZ, define a subset/smaller range of IPs from primary cidr block / 1st 4 ips and last ip address in each subnet are reserved for networking / no overlapping ip ranges / you need a public ipv4 or elastic ip
+- private subnet - a subnet with no route to the IGW, public ips or EIP. can only access the internet thru a nat gw (which is inside of the ppublic sn)

+will create 2 subnets per az - public and private from [subnets](https://console.aws.amazon.com/vpc/home?region=us-east-1#subnets:), create subnet
 - choose vpc
 - name - 'Public-Subnet-A', A/B/C = 1 for each az